Plan for summer 2024

 Students would additionally need to cover all other travel and living expenses.
 These would include flights to Johannesburg (approximately $1,800); Meals/Food (approximately $1,250); and any applicable health and travel insurance.

-PREREQUISITE: DEVS 363 Development Challenges in Southern Africa or permission of the DEVS department.
+PREREQUISITE: A 300L Africa-focused course or permission of the DEVS department.

 • October 2023:Presentation to a DEVS 363 class